-Josephine Winter is a teacher and geek from provincial Victoria, Australia.
-She is one of the founding members of the Pagan Collective of Victoria and an organizer of the Mount Franklin Pagan Gathering.
-Josie shares a little blue house in the bush with a hairy viking, a dog, three chickens and lots of books.
+Josephine Winter is a Pagan author and podcaster from provincial Victoria, Australia.
+She is one of the founding members of the Pagan Collective of Victoria, an organizer of the Mount Franklin Pagan Gathering.
+She is also the author of a forthcoming book for Llewellyn Worldwide.
+Josie shares a little blue house in the bush with her family.

 AUSTRALIA – For many, it has long been thought that there was little or no practice of witchcraft and folk magic during Australia’s colonial period.
 But a number of researchers across the country are uncovering more and more evidence that convicts and free settlers from Europe brought a number of their superstitions – particularly apotropaic symbols and customs – with them.
 The Tasmanian Magic Research Project